imlukedewitt/ABify/README.md

-(WIP)
+This repo is a work in progress -

-This is a new dedicated repo for the existing peer-reviewed code at https://github.com/maxio-com/implementation/tree/main/ABify
+ABify is a scriptable API import tool designed to be used with Maxio AB